Top misconceptions and myths about accessibility

 - What's your understanding of the word 'disability'?
 Have you considered how many people have less visible disabilities and impairments?

-- Have you made use of this website?
-Estimate the number of people with disabilities using your website./
+- Have you made use of this resource?
+Estimate the number of people with disabilities using your website.

 Our developers will find and fix issues